 Anise Pizzelle

-Oh pizzelle….
-How I love thee… Whether it’s Christmas, Easter, Mother’s Day or just a plan ol’ Sunday, (is there such a thing, really?
-I LOVE Sundays!), pizzelle are always welcomed in my household.
-Traditionally made with anise, and that is my preferred method, but they can also be made with vanilla, rum, lemon or orange or even chocolate.
-Some folks dip them in chocolate, but I find that to be just a bit too much (who knew chocolate could ever be too much!) and not very complimentary to the anise.
-I just dust mines with a bit of confectionary sugar and a few simple sprinkles here and there.
+Whether it’s Christmas, Easter, Mother’s Day or just a plan old Sunday, pizzelle are always welcomed in my household.
+They are one of our favorite cookie, and the perfect after-dinner dessert when you want something light, not overly sweet, or too heavy.
+Pizzelle are a specialty of the Italian region of Abruzzo, and their popularity in the U.S. is strong!
+Traditionally, pizzelle are made with anise extract or anise oil, and that is my preferred flavor, but they can also be made with vanilla, lemon or orange extracts.
+Some folks dip pizzelle in chocolate, but I find that to be just a bit too much, and not very complimentary to the anise flavor.
+I like plating them on a lovely dish, then simply dusting them with a bit of confectionary sugar, and a few simple sprinkles here and there for decoration.

-2 teaspoons of anise extract (or vanilla, rum, lemon)
+2 teaspoons anise extract (or other preferred extract)

 2 teaspoons baking powder

-3) Slowly add flour and baking powder until well combined.
+3. Sift the flour and slowly add the it, along with the baking powder, to the egg mixture.
+Mix until well combined.
 Do not over mix dough.
 The dough will be rather stiff.

-5) Drop a rounded teaspoon of dough on each side of the the pizzelle iron, locking the press with the lock that comes with the machine.
+4. Drop a rounded teaspoon of dough on each side of the the pizzelle iron, locking the press with the lock on the machine.
 This ensures thin, crispy pizzelle.
-If you do not press it, the pizzelle will be relatively thicker.

-6) Depending on your iron, it will take anywhere from 30 – 60 seconds to cook through.
-The pizzelle will be cooked when they turn into a golden color.
-They will be a bit soft when you remove them from the press, but they will crisp up as they cool.
+5. Depending on your iron, it will take anywhere from 30 – 60 seconds to cook through.
+The pizzelle will be cooked when they turn golden in color.
+(Some machines come with a timer.)
+The pizzelle will be a bit soft when removed them from the press, they will crisp up as they cool.

-Tips: I use cooking spray for the first two pizzelle only, just to make sure they do not stick.
+I use cooking spray for the first two pizzelle only, just to make sure they do not stick.
 You do not need to spray for each pizzelle pair, just at the beginning.
 Each iron is different.
 Do not be disappointed if the first few do not come out just right.
-It might take a few until you get them just right.
+It might take a few tries.
 Some of the dough might spill to the outside if you are using too much, or you might not get a full pizzella if you are using too little dough.
 Again, it might take a few tries to get them just right, but practice makes perfect!
 They are worth the effort!
-Also, don’t like anise?
-You can substitute vanilla, lemon or any other extract you like!

 • My mother handed down her recipe to me many many years ago.
 It is like Italian wedding soup recipes, so many variations.
 She used twice the flour and salted butter.
 I imagine our pizzelles are more dense.
 I love mine but I’m going to try your recipe (think they will turn out much like my aunt’s, thin, light, crispy).
 Thanks for sharing.